Mukden incident: Incident

+Colonel Seishirō Itagaki, Lieutenant Colonel Kanji Ishiwara, Colonel Kenji Doihara, and Major Takayoshi Tanaka had completed plans for the incident by May 31, 1931.
 The plan was executed when 1st Lieutenant Suemori Kawamoto of the Independent Garrison Unit (獨立守備隊) of the 29th Infantry Regiment, which guarded the South Manchuria Railway, placed explosives near the tracks, but far enough away to do no real damage.
 At around 10:20 p.m.
 (22:20), September 18, the explosives were detonated.
 However, the explosion was minor and only a 1.5-meter section on one side of the rail was damaged.
 In fact, a train from Changchun passed by the site on this damaged track without difficulty and arrived in Shenyang at 10:30 p.m.
 (22:30).

 Invasion of Manchuria

-On the morning of September 19, two artillery pieces installed at the Shenyang officers' club opened fire on the Chinese garrison nearby, in response to the alleged Chinese attack on the railway.
+On the morning of September 19, two Japanese artillery pieces installed at the Shenyang officers' club opened fire on the National Revolutionary Army (NRA) garrison nearby, in response to the alleged Chinese attack on the railway.
 Zhang Xueliang's small air force was destroyed, and his soldiers fled their destroyed Beidaying barracks, as five hundred Japanese troops attacked the Chinese garrison of around seven thousand.
-The Chinese troops were no match for the experienced Japanese troops.
+The NRA garrison resisted but was defeated and fled.
 By the evening, the fighting was over, and the Japanese had occupied Mukden at the cost of five hundred Chinese lives and only two Japanese dead.

 At Dalian in the Kwantung Leased Territory, Commander-in-Chief of the Kwantung Army General Shigeru Honjō was at first appalled that the invasion plan was enacted without his permission, but he was eventually convinced by Ishiwara to give his approval after the act.
 Honjō moved the Kwantung Army headquarters to Mukden and ordered General Senjuro Hayashi of the Chosen Army of Japan in Korea to send in reinforcements.
 At 04:00 on 19 September, Mukden was declared secure.

 Zhang Xueliang personally ordered his men not to put up a fight and to store away any weapons when the Japanese invaded.
 Therefore, the Japanese soldiers proceeded to occupy and garrison the major cities of Changchun and Dandong and their surrounding areas with minimal difficulty.

+After seizing radio broadcasting facilities, on 6 October the Kwantung Army began broadcasting propaganda to Japan, aimed towards increasing Japanese public opinion in favor of its actions.

-However, in November, General Ma Zhanshan, the acting governor of Heilongjiang, began resistance with his provincial army, followed in January by Generals Ding Chao and Li Du with their local Jilin provincial forces.
+In November, General Ma Zhanshan, the acting governor of Heilongjiang, began resistance with his provincial army, followed in January by Generals Ding Chao and Li Du with their local Jilin provincial forces.
 Despite this resistance, within five months of the Mukden incident, the Imperial Japanese Army had overrun all major towns and cities in the provinces of Liaoning, Jilin, and Heilongjiang.